Sell sheet for The All New HTC One reveals some of phone's specs

 Sense 6 used up 6GB of internal storage.
 That's more than the S5 with 5.3 and people talked so much about Samsung.

+You're not supposed to though.
+Manufacturers aren't putting out phones that are meant to be no brainer upgrades to devices that are 6 months old.
+A product lifecycle like that isn't sustainable.
 The new One (or whatever they decide to call it), should be a viable upgrade to their previous model, but not such a no brainer that people feel ripped off for purchasing the previous generation.
 It remains to be seen if this will be true or not, but their target most certainly won't be current Note 3 owners.

 There is actually no way that this phone beats the S5 unless you like the BoomSound or Design